CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Proof of Thm.

-\paragraph{Case 1.} There is a conflict within term $t_v$.
-In detail, $u$ and $v$ own two entries $\epsilon_u$ and $\epsilon_v$, respectively.
-Both $\epsilon_u$ and $\epsilon_v$ are at term $t_v$, but neither is an ancestor or descendant of another.
-An auditor is able to accuse the leader of term $t_v$, where the evidences are the leader's signatures on term $t_v$'s last entries, which are different for nodes $u$ and $v$.
+For the next cases, we assume $\tau_u \ge \tau_v$ without loss of generality, and there are no \lcert-\lcert conflicts.

-\paragraph{Case 2.} There is no conflict within term $t_v$.
-We can assert that $t_u > t_v$, because otherwise we must have $t_u = t_v$ and all entries of $u$ and $v$ at term $t_v$ are in the same branch.
-This denies our very first assumption -- $u$ and $v$ have entries on different branches.
+\textbf{Case 1 (against the split-brains attack).} There is a conflict within term $\tau_v$.
+In other words, $u$ and $v$ own two entries $\epsilon_u$ and $\epsilon_v$ respectively, where both entries are at term $\tau_v$, but neither is an ancestor or descendant of another.
+An auditor is able to accuse the leader of term $\tau_v$, where the evidences are $u.\code{stamps}[\tau_v]$ and $v.\code{stamps}[\tau_v]$, i.e., the proposer stamps on term $\tau_v$'s last entries, which are different for nodes $u$ and $v$.